Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Recommendations and Conclusion

 \section{Recommendations and Conclusion}

 In this paper, we present a \textbf{systematic assessment of Survey Response Generation Methods} for generating closed-ended survey responses \textit{in-silico} with large language models.
-Our evaluations span 8 Survey Response Generation Methods, 4 political attitude datasets across multiple countries and languages, and 10 open-weight LLMs, as well as various robustness checks.
+Our evaluations span 8 Survey Response Generation Methods, 4 political attitude datasets across 2 countries and languages, and 10 open-weight LLMs, as well as multiple robustness checks.\footnote{Code \& Data: \url{https://github.com/dess-mannheim/survey_response_generation}}

 Recommendations: (i) We argue that the \textbf{choice of Survey Response Generation Method should be well-justified} for \textit{in-silico} surveys since we find significant differences between these methods. (ii) We \textbf{do not recommend the use of Token Probability-Based Methods~{$\blacksquare$}{$\blacksquare$}{$\blacksquare$},} as they generate misaligned survey responses. (iii) For predicting closed-ended survey responses, we suggest to \textbf{consider Restricted Generation Methods~{$\blacksquare$}{$\blacksquare$}{$\blacksquare$} first,} as they consistently showed significant improvement over other methods while also being more computationally efficient than Open Generation Methods~{$\blacksquare$}{$\blacksquare$}.